grafana/grafana/docs/sources/reference/annotations.md

 ### Built in query

-{{< docs-imagebox img="/img/docs/annotations/built-in-annotation-query.png" class="docs-image--right" >}}

-After you added an annotation they will be still be visible.
+After you added an annotation they will still be visible.
 This is due to the built in annotation query that exists on all dashboards.
 This annotation query will fetch all annotation events that originate from the current dashboard and show them on the panel where they where created.
 This includes alert state history annotations.
 You can stop annotations from being fetched & drawn by opening the **Annotations** settings (via Dashboard cogs menu) and modifying the query named `Annotations & Alerts (Built-in)`.

+When you copy a dashboard using the **Save As** feature it will get a new dashboard id so annotations created on source dashboard will no longer be visible on the copy.
+You can still show them if you add a new **Annotation Query** and filter by tags.
+But this only works if the annotations on the source dashboard had tags to filter by.

 ### Query by tag